microsoft/BotBuilder-Samples/samples/javascript_typescript/11.qnamaker/README.md

 #qnamaker
-Bot Builder v4 QnA Maker bot sample
+Bot Framework v4 QnA Maker bot sample

 This bot has been created using [Microsoft Bot Framework][1], it shows how to create a bot that uses QnA Maker.